 As we strive to build A Better Tomorrow™ by reducing the health impact of our business, it’s important that we keep raising the bar in terms of ESG

-We have an integrated climate strategy focused on addressing the risks and opportunities of climate action and striving for carbon neutrality across our operations and wider value chain.
+We have an integrated climate strategy focused on tackling climate change, building a climate-resilient business, and addressing the business risks and opportunities relating to climate change.

-Climate risks are increasingly getting more complex, with potential impacts on crop yields, disruption to distribution networks and the livelihoods of communities, and reduced access to drinking water – a fundamental human right.
-While some impacts of climate change will be common everywhere, it is essential we understand and manage localised risks.
+Climate risks are increasingly and getting more complex, with potential impacts on crop yields, disruption to distribution networks and the livelihoods of communities, and reduced access to drinking water - a fundamental human right.
+While some impacts of climate change will be common everywhere, it is important that we understand and manage localised risks as well.